KeckObservatoryArchive/KeywordTables/README.md

 # KeywordTables
-Instrument keyword definitions and paramaters
+These tables contain definitions and paramaters for all archived instrument keywords and any additional database information added during archiving of FITS data.

 These files are used to:
 * Create a configuration file at WMKO for creation of metadata tables and verification of data types